 Custom marketing plans with presentations for community organizations.

 - Microbiology (BIOL 330):

-Germ awareness presentation in elementary classroom.
+Germ awareness presentation in an elementary classroom.

 Service Engagement seeks to expose students to community needs through an academic lens.
 Under this model, students take a class that connects to need in our community and serve in the community 4-14 hours.
 Here, you work with a course instructor to set expectations for training, time spent, etc. Our goal is to lead students to make connections between their coursework and our community.
 Service Engagement often involves direct or indirect service or research for a cause.